 E. Jean Carroll writes the Ask E. Jean (link) column in Elle magazine.
 Incredibly it's the longest, currently-running advice column in American publishing.
 She has six million readers.
 E. Jean was a writer for Saturday Night Live, a contributing editor to Esquire, Outside, and Playboy.
 Her TV show on MSNBC was called—what else?—Ask E. Jean.
-She founded, with her sister, Cande Carroll, the breakthrough dating site, GreatBoyfriends.com (where women recommend their ex-boyfriends to each other) and which has been profiled in The New York Times, Newsweek, The Washington Post, the Miami Herald, the LA Times, Men's Health, Details, etc., and has been seen on The Today Show, The Early Show, Oprah, constantly on CNN, FOX, etc.
+She founded, with her sister, Cande Carroll, the breakthrough dating site, GreatBoyfriends.com (where women recommend their ex-boyfriends to each other) and which has been profiled in The New York Times, Newsweek, Men's Health, etc., and seen on The Today Show, Oprah, CNN, etc.

-After two glasses of wine, E. Jean estimates that what with her column, her book, Mr. Right, Right Now, her website, Greatboyfriends.com, her coaching site, Dating: E. Jean (link), her YouTube (link) Channel, and her television appearances, she has helped more people find enticing mates than any advice columnist in history.
+After two glasses of wine, E. Jean estimates that with her experience, book, Mr. Right, Right Now, coaching site, Dating: E. Jean (link), and YouTube (link) Channel, she has helped more people find enticing mates than any advice columnist in history.

 Kenneth Shaw was most recently the principal imagineer at One Kings Lane.
 He began his career at Microsoft, and moved on to become the bashful firebrand who created My Purity Test, one of the most popular Facebook apps of all time.
 He also created the Elle magazine Facebook App and Homeslyce.com.
 He graduated from Stanford in '07—he's a geek, a black belt in Hapkido, and possesses such a sunny disposition he makes a basket of puppies look depressed.